SHALLOW SPOTS | DEEPER DEPRESSIONS | GETTING STARTED | USING TOPSOIL | USING SAND

 Step #4

 Use a garden rake to spread the soil as evenly as you can and smooth out any bumpy patches by running a straight edge or straight piece of timber.
-It’s worthwhile taking the time to do this well to get that perfectly level lawn.

-How much levelling your lawn will need will depend on a number of factors.
 The depth of top soil will help determine whether you fill in a hollow or lower surrounding high points.

 You’ll also want to take into account factors such as the general topography of your section.